It’s too much.

 Not the best social media presence to say the least.
 But I have spent the last almost two years growing this presence, like making a Facebook group I love.
 But it’s not easy.

 Sometimes I just wished I could republish blog posts to a new site and find more readers.
-Make a life a little easier.
+Make life a little easier.

 Then I found Medium.